buchifadev/dacade-celo-tutorial/README.md

 }
 ```

 First of all, we declared the license to use for our solidity code which is the MIT license.
-We then declared the solidity compiler version to be used for our code which is 0.8.7.
+We then declared the Solidity compiler version to be used for our code which is 0.8.7.

 The next step we create an interface to be used for accessing our cUSD token on the Celo blockchain.
-We will be making use of the `transferFrom` method of this interface to transfer cusd tokens between usrs of our application.
+We used the `transferFrom` method of this interface to transfer cUSD tokens between users of our application.

 After the interface, we create the body of our contract which is as below: